-- I must have been distracted by a multitude of other - things, so it wasn't a conscious decision to exclude - that; it was just the way life was. - $4\,$ Q. I understand.
-In your witness statement at 302/1, - page 11 -- and maybe this is worth picking up -- you - talk about your practice changing.
-The question that - who you both knew about: - "How did the knowledge about them affect your work?"

-- 10 And the answer to that is: - 11 "My practice did change in that at some point I no - 12 longer used Solution No. 18 as a maintenance fluid and - 13 this became Trust policy." - Can we just pause there?
-Am I correct from the way - 15 you framed that that you would always have considered it - 16 inappropriate to use it as a replacement fluid? - 17 A. I believe that I didn't -- I would not have used it as - a replacement fluid.
-I would have been very comfortable 18 - with using Hartmann's or saline.
-So that would have 19 - 20 been, from memory, my intuitive practice. - 21 Q. So what you're talking about here is a change in your - practice when at one stage you would have used it as - a maintenance fluid and what you're telling the inquiry 23 - 2.4 here is that your practice changed in relation to that? - 25
+2 things, so it wasn't a conscious decision to exclude that; it was just the way life was.
+3 4 Q. I understand.
+In your witness statement at 302/1, 5 page 11 -- and maybe this is worth picking up -- you talk about your practice changing.
+The question that 6 vou're being asked is in relation to Adam and Claire.
+7 who you both knew about: 8 9 "How did the knowledge about them affect your work?"
+10 And the answer to that is: 11 "My practice did change in that at some point I no 12 longer used Solution No. 18 as a maintenance fluid and 13 this became Trust policy."
+Can we just pause there?
+Am I correct from the way 14 you framed that that you would always have considered it 15 16 inappropriate to use it as a replacement fluid?
+17 A. I believe that I didn't -- I would not have used it as a replacement fluid.
+I would have been very comfortable 18 with using Hartmann's or saline.
+So that would have 19 20 been, from memory, my intuitive practice.
+21 Q. So what you're talking about here is a change in your